nfagerlund/terraform/website/docs/import/usage.html.md

 If desired, you can leave the body of the resource block blank for now and return to fill it in once the instance is imported.

-Now `terraform import` can be run to attach an existing instance to this resource configuration:
+Now `terraform import` can be run to assign an existing instance to this resource configuration:

 ```shell
 $ terraform import aws_instance.example i-abcd1234
 ```

 This command locates the AWS instance with ID `i-abcd1234`.
-Then it attaches the existing settings of the instance, as described by the EC2 API, to the name `aws_instance.example` of a module.
+Then it assigns the existing settings of the instance, as described by the EC2 API, to the name `aws_instance.example` in a module.
 In this example the module path implies that the root module is used.
-Finally, the mapping is saved in the Terraform state.
+Finally, the association between the name and those settings is saved in the Terraform state.

 It is also possible to import to resources in child modules, using their paths, and to single instances of a resource with `count` or `for_each` set.
 See